 Why is Cabo expensive?
 I also asked the same thing when I decided to live here.
-However, the cost of traveling in Cabo vs the cost of living in Cabo is different, and in this post, I will share everything you need to know to plan your Cabo weekend getaway!
+However, the cost of traveling in Cabo vs. the cost of living in Cabo is different, and in this post, I will share everything you need to know to plan your Cabo travel budget.

 Simple answer: this is an American’s favorite destination.
 There are many direct flights coming from the USA.
 Almost all major airports in the US fly straight to Cabo!